NetSensors/Node-RED-Simple-Example/README.md

 # Node-RED-Simple-Example

-- Nodes can be dragged from the toolbar on the left onto the graph paper in the middle where they can then be used.
+Nodes can be dragged from the toolbar on the left onto the graph paper in the middle where they can then be used.
 Nodes can be connected together by dragging the connection points on them from one node to another.
-Nodes configuration screens are opend by double cicking on them.
-Lets try these things.
+Node configuration screens are opened by double cicking on them.

+Lets try!

 1. Drag an inject node from the toolbar onto the working area.
 2. Drag a debug node from the tollbar onto the working area.